agustinc10/CS50SQL/README.md

-# CS50SQL
+# CS50 SQL
-My path through CS50’s introduction to databases using SQL
+## CS50’s introduction to databases using SQL